johnkerl/johnkerl.github.com/README.md

 johnkerl.github.com
 ===================

-Parent page for repos at http://github.com/johnkerl
+Parent page for repos at http://github.com/johnkerl.

-Second line added for test.
+Content is in index.html.